You know that feeling when you’re minding your own business and someone who smells really good walks by?

 Bar soap works better at removing dirt and oils from your skin than liquid body wash; the fragrance also lasts longer.

-Body wash ingredients can negatively affect your body’s pH more than bar soap ingredients, which affect the way your body smells naturally.
+So many body washes have excessive ingredients to enhance the smell or suds that can negatively affect your body’s pH more than bar soap ingredients, which affect the way your body smells naturally.

 Highly fragrant body washes smell good on the surface, but they fade fast instead of lasting.